namshi/namshi.github.com/source/_posts/2015-09-10-newsletter-number-107.markdown

 > Hi there!
 >
+> Tech Thursday has come again!
+We had a big event last week!
+>
-> Tech Thursday has come again!, We had a big event last week! our Nerdy managers went to berlin last week to participate in the Rocket internet Summit
+> Our nerdy "managers" went to berlin last week to participate in the Rocket internet Summit 2015
 > {% img team center /images/berlin_rocket_team.jpg %}
 >
 > {% img team center /images/berlin_rocket_alex.jpg %}
+>
 > He like to be that casual!
-Any way it was a good talk though :)
+It was a good talk though :)
 >
 > Links?
 Here they are!
 >